arno-di-loreto/apihandyman.io/_posts/2021-03-30-postman-csv-demo.md

 The `id` and `node_id` could be that unique.

 Try to set `issueId` with one of the `id` of your issues and hit the send button.
 You'll get this 200 OK response (sigh...
-HTTP is only used for transport):
+HTTP is only used for transport with GraphQL APIs):

 {% code language:graphql title:"Error" %}
 {